Akis32/GEE_Wildfire_Recovery_App/README.md

    The model produces 4 layers on the map:
   - Classified DNBR Index tht classifies it in 4 categories Enhance Regrowth High, Enhance Regrowth High, Unburned, and Burn Scar.
   - Reference SWIR-NIR-Red Band combination that enables rapid visualization of burn scars and identification of cloud coverage.
-  - Curent SWIR-NIR-Red Band combination that enables burn scar comparisons and identification of cloud coverage.
+  - Curent  that enables burn scar comparisons and identification of cloud coverage.
   - Corine 2018 (For EU)